m-language/m-jvm/README.md

 This will create a jar file in `./build/libs` with all dependencies included.

-The M-Jvm CLI takes an input file and output directory as arguments.
+The M-JVM CLI takes an input file and output directory as arguments.